 But now that you’ve gotten access to the right email inbox, how do you actually stand out?
-And why should you take time to craft an email in the first place?
+And why should you take the time to craft an email in the first place?
 Why not just write “Resume and cover letter attached” and cut to the chase?
 The below examples speak for themselves.

 So what’s an example of a good email job application?
 Here is one that certainly got my attention from the get-go:

-Hi fives for describing the perfect fit for this role as someone who would be able to break someone out of a 3rd world prison.
-My friends and past colleagues have described me as the person they'd want to be stuck with in a zombie/ alien attack.
+Hi fives for describing the perfect fit for this role as someone who would be able to break someone out of a 3rd-world prison.
+My friends and past colleagues have described me as the person they'd want to be stuck with in a zombie/alien attack.

-I'm great at bringing 0 to X. In my last role, I owned and launched 3 major public- private partnerships ($XXXM each): XXXX, XXXX, XXXX.
-In each city, these hubs were a 1 stop shop for all the tech and startup information.
+I'm great at bringing 0 to X. In my last role, I owned and launched three major public- private partnerships ($XXXM each): XXXX, XXXX, XXXX.
+In each city, these hubs were a one-stop shop for all the tech and startup information.
 It was my job to understand each city's startup ecosystem and communicate and convey the information externally.
 As the sole non-developer, it was an employee #1 role, where I worked on both strategy and execution, working in the cross section of content, user acquisition, marketing, business development, community and product.

 As a XXX minor, I spend a lot of time thinking about unconscious biases, gender roles, diversity efforts in the workforce and society.
-Specifically, I'm interested in FairyGodBoss because there's so much potential to alter women's career paths and happiness.
+Specifically, I'm interested in Fairygodboss because there's so much potential to alter women's career paths and happiness.
 Transparency is so important, and this mission aligns with my view of an ideal world.

 My resume is attached.
 Let's chat!